sydon7/pi-kubernetes-base/README.md

 * Make sure to create a file on the card called "ssh".
 When the PI boots, it will enable sshd by default. (touch /Volumes/boot/ssh assuming your card is mounted at /Volumes)

+## Basic network setup

 * Find your PI.
 Assuming your home lan was 10.1.1.0/24.
 They should have gotten a DHCP address we are going to find them and give each PI a static address
 ```
   sudo nmap -sP 10.1.1.0/24
 ```

-* ssh into the pi (google the default user/password if you need to)
+* ssh into the pi (google the default user/password if you need to) and setup pre-shared keys
 ```
  ssh pi@10.1.1.99
 ```

+From the baseic_setup/networking directory:

-* copy the example.inventory to a file called inventory.
+*copy the example.inventory to a file called inventory.
 Configure the list of IP's for the PI's.
 This should be the current DHCP addresses that are reachable.